 Beth, at Budget Bytes, uses ground beef in her bowls, along with crunchy cucumbers.

 A pork version, this one from Sarah over at Snixty Kitchen.
 She took a more traditional route but added in zucchini.
 I love how colorful her bowl is with all the different veg!

 Two words: Pork.
 Belly.
 Juli from PaleOMG! uses my favorite protein when it comes to making bibimbap!

 Sharee, from The Savory Spicerack, shares her husband’s version which includes pork, and one of my favorite veggies, Brussels’s Sprouts!

 This pork bibimbap comes from KimichiChick, Julie who keeps it colorful and full of traditional flavors.

-How about a mashup of sesame chicken turned bipimpap bowl?
-Jennifer from Seasons and Suppers, takes a chinese favorite and turns it korean with some bok choy and spicy Gochujang.
+How about a mashup of sesame chicken turned bibimpap bowl?
+Jennifer from Seasons and Suppers, takes a Chinese favorite and turns it Korean with some bok choy and spicy Gochujang.

 Need a vegetarian version?
-The ever famous Anetta from Wanderlust Kitchen easily swaps in crispy tofu for when your not feeling like carnivore.
+The ever famous Anetta from Wanderlust Kitchen easily swaps in crispy tofu for when you’re not feeling like a carnivore.

 Here’s another meat-free option.
-Christine from Jar of Lemons take a completely different spin on this spicy favorite.
-Instead of rice, she uses a blend of spirzalized zucchini and delicious udon noodles and tops everything with a perfectly fried egg and a fiery drizzle of Sriracha!
+Christine from Jar of Lemons takes a completely different spin on this spicy favorite.
+Instead of rice, she uses a blend of spiralized zucchini and delicious udon noodles and tops everything with a perfectly fried egg and a fiery drizzle of Sriracha!